From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “That pretty much sums it up.”

-“Now you understand my urgent imperative.”
+“Now you understand my imperative.”

 “I do, but don’t see how I can possibly help.